taneishi/CheXNet_openvino/README.md

 A typical example is image reading using medical images such as X-rays, CT, MRI, etc.
-By constructing a model that estimates the name of the disease and the location of the disease using convolutional networks (CNNs), etc., for medical images, it is expected to reduce the burden on the image reading physician, equalize the diagnostic criteria, and realize diagnosis that exceeds human capabilities, although diagnosis through reading is still the responsibility of the physician.
+By constructing a model that estimates the name of the disease and the location of the disease using convolutional networks (CNNs), etc., for medical images, it is expected to reduce the burden on the image reading physician, equalize the diagnostic criteria, and realize diagnosis that exceeds human capabilities, although diagnosis through reading is still the responsibility of the physicians.

 On the other hand, there are several challenges in deep learning for medical images.
 One is the collection and labeling of medical images, which requires collecting as many images as necessary for training,